Ted Bundy: Florida murders and rearrest

-Police converged on the sorority house not long after Bundy's rampage and began investigating the scene.
-Initially, the puncture wound through Levy's nipple briefly caused some to believe there had been a shooting at the sorority house, mistakenly believing it was a gunshot wound and not a bite mark.
-Although seriously injured and unconscious, Levy survived the assault at first but died shortly thereafter en-route to the hospital.
-Within the next hour, Bundy donned a makeshift pantyhose "mask" with holes cut out for him to see through and made his way to a duplex house eight blocks away, where he approached the apartment's basement window and climbed through under the cover of darkness.
-Finding FSU student Cheryl Thomas asleep in her bed at around 4:00 a.m., Bundy viciously attacked her, dislocating her shoulder as well as fracturing her jaw and skull in five places.
-She was left with permanent deafness and equilibrium damage that ended her dance career.
-For unknown reasons, Bundy pulled his mask off and dropped it on the bed.
-Thomas' neighbors in the rooms adjacent overheard the racket and phoned the police, who discovered her lying in bed badly beaten.
-In addition to the mask he had left behind, which contained hairs "similar to Bundy's in class and characteristic", the police also found a semen stain on the bed, though there was no evidence of sexual assault.
-The fact that Bundy attacked Thomas so soon after the murders of Bowman and Levy was something that bewildered law enforcement, with Sheriff Ken Katsaris initially expressing shock and disbelief that the same person would strike twice in such a short time span.
+Tallahassee detectives determined that the four attacks took place in a total of less than 15 minutes, within earshot of more than 30 witnesses who heard nothing.
+After leaving the sorority house, Bundy broke into a basement apartment eight blocks away and attacked 21-year-old FSU student Cheryl Thomas, dislocating her shoulder and fracturing her jaw and skull in five places.
+She was left with permanent deafness in her left ear and equilibrium damage that ended her dance career.
+On Thomas' bed, police found a semen stain and a pantyhose "mask" containing two hairs "similar to Bundy's in class and characteristic".

 On February 8, Bundy drove 150 mi east to Jacksonville in a stolen FSU van.
-In a parking lot he approached 14-year-old Leslie Parmenter, the daughter of the Jacksonville Police Department's Chief of Detectives, identifying himself as "Richard Burton, Fire Department", but retreated when Parmenter's older brother arrived and confronted him.
+In a parking lot he approached 14-year-old Leslie Parmenter, the daughter of the Jacksonville Police Department's chief of detectives, identifying himself as "Richard Burton, Fire Department", but retreated when Parmenter's older brother arrived and confronted him.
 That afternoon, he backtracked 60 mi westward to Lake City.
 At Lake City Junior High School the following morning, 12-year-old Kimberly Dianne Leach was summoned to her homeroom by a teacher to retrieve a forgotten purse; she never returned to class.
 Seven weeks later, after an intensive search, her partially mummified remains were found in a pig farrowing shed near Suwannee River State Park, 35 mi northwest of Lake City.
-Forensic experts surmised that Leach had been raped before having her throat cut.
+Forensic experts surmised that Leach had been raped before having her throat cut and her genitals mutilated with a knife.